chucktilbury/Kata/README.md

 #####################
 #
-# Most strings in Simple are presented as formatted.
+# Most strings in Kata are presented as formatted.
 There is no need to call
 # a function to format a string.
 Strings that are enclosed in double-quotes
 # have escape characters interpreted, included hex characters.
 Single quote
 # strings are absolute literals.
 Strings can span multiple lines.
 Double quote